Table of Contents

 - Acceptance Tests:

-Acceptance tests are Functional tests that determine how acceptable the software is to the end users.
+Acceptance tests are functional tests that determine how acceptable the software is to the end-users.
 This is the final test a solution must pass before it could be released.

 Phase of testing

-- Unit: As the name implies, this phase tests the individual components, or units, of a software.
+- Unit: As the name implies, this phase tests the individual components, or units, of software.
 Unit testing is the very first phase of testing, usually done manually by developers before handing the software off to testers, but it could also be automated.

 - API: Application Programming Interface (or API for short) acts as the “middleman” between all of the systems that your software uses, and thus, is then tested after the development process to ensure smooth integration between systems and software.
 This phase of testing is fairly flexible; it could be conducted either before or after the UI phase, which we will go over shortly, and by either the development or the testing team.

-- UI: Last but not least, User Interface (AKA UI) is what the end users see and interact with and, thus, is usually tested at the very end of the process.
+- UI: Last but not least, User Interface (AKA UI) is what the end-users see and interact with and, thus, is usually tested at the very end of the process.
 This phase of testing is run by testers after the UI of the application has been drafted for the most authentic replication of user experience possible.
 This is where the business logic of the software is examined and optimized, which also falls under the Functional test classification.

 Automation Test Frameworks